 The Hybrid Program Design

 The curriculum is designed to be taught primarily in a virtual classroom using high definition videoconferencing technology.
 To begin the program, there will be a required five-day session in Waco, Texas, which will enable students and faculty to get to know each other and to begin the first two courses.
 Another required five-day session in Waco will be held early in the third summer session.

 Throughout the program, students will attend all of their classes in a virtual classroom using Cisco's videoconferencing technology for desktop and laptop computers.
 Each class will meet at a specific time, one day a week.
 Students must be present to be a part of the class.
 Since the videoconferencing is fully synchronous, students will be able to see and talk with each other as well as the instructor in real time.
 Classes will be conducted much as they would be on campus, except students will be at home anywhere in the world.
 At the end of the program, just before graduation, a final on campus event will also be required.
 This final session will be used for a public presentation of the student's research.

-There will be four comprehensive exams, one at the end of each of the four tracks, except the teaching track.
+There will be three comprehensive exams, one at the end of each of the three tracks, except the teaching track.
 They will take the place of a final exam in each of these courses and will include content from all of the courses within the track.
 Below are the courses in each track and the semesters when the exams will be given.
 (An asterisk denotes the course in which the exam is given.)Faith in Practice

-All four comprehensive exams must be passed prior to enrolling in SWO 6V99 -Dissertation.
+All three comprehensive exams must be passed prior to enrolling in SWO 6V99 -Dissertation.

 Summer Term (Term begins with 5 days on campus)